Chinedu Dike

 Poetry is a free flight of creativity in the serene beauty of transcendent world.
 It emanates from deep recesses of the subconscious mind.

-In the poem, I have portrayed ingenious works of poetry as extraordinary creations - conceptualised and birthed in their authors sublime moments.
+In the poem, I have portrayed ingenious works of poetry as extraordinary creations - conceptualised and birthed in their authors' sublime moments.

-Intuitively, it is known that when creative energy is ignited by passion, while in a blessed serene mood, the poet/poetess poised for his/her artistic creation sometimes begins to hit transcendent moments - rising above the limitation of his/her physical level of consciousness to be favoured with The Breath Of Poetic Creation.
+Intuitively, it is known that when creative energy is ignited by passion, while in a blessed, serene mood, the poet/poetess poised for his/her artistic creation sometimes begins to hit transcendent moments - rising above the limitation of his/her physical level of consciousness to be favoured with The Breath Of Poetic Creation.

 During those impulses of inspiration words are wedded with amazing skill and finesse to create sound, visionary clarity and impact, on a complex reality that is not easily accessible to the senses - a phenomenon that in any other forms of writing may prove quite cumbersome to depict.